StackTips

 server.compression.mime-types=text/xml, text/css, text/javascript, application/json

-The above configuration will enable the gzip compression for all responses for the given mime-types defined in the property file.
+This configuration will enable the gzip compression for all responses for the given mime types defined in the property file.

-The wildcard in mime-types are not supported.
-So we need to explicitly provide all the list of mime-types.
+Please note, that the wildcard in mime types is not supported.
+So we need to provide the list of mime types explicitly.

-Please note, gzip operation consumes time and a lot of server resources.
-For this, you may enable the compression-only when the response exceeds a limit.
+The gzip operation consumes time and other server resources.
+You may enable the compression only when the response size exceeds a specific limit.
+This can be configured using the following property.

 # Minimum response where compression will kick in